-I made this fabric brooch as decoration for a handbag I have in mind.
+This fabric brooch is very easy to make, requires very few materials — you probably even have them at home — and can be made in a couple of minutes.
+I made it as decoration for a handbag I have in mind.
 I just wanted to test something about the fabric, it turned out better than I expected.
+Here’s how to make an easy fabric brooch.

 In the instructions she warns that one has to be careful to choose fabric that does not burn.
 Which made me think what would fabric that burns look like.
 Only one way to find out.